 08 May What To Do If Your Seller Is In Arrears

 In the terms niche, we provide solutions for sellers who are having difficulty selling their home and buyers who are unable to purchase a home conventionally.
 That means we often deal with sellers and buyers who are in very unique situations.
-Whether it’s a seller who is desperate to move or a buyer who had an incident in the past that is affecting their credit, we can help both parties out.
+Whether it's a seller who is in arrears and desperate to move or a buyer who had an incident in the past that is affecting their credit, we can help both parties out.

 In this case, we're going to look at a deal where the seller was actually behind on his mortgage payments by several months.
 This might sound like a red flag, but it's not a major issue for a terms deal—as long as you understand how to navigate it.
 Keep in mind that the harder a deal is to structure or a problem is to solve, the more we like it.
 It’s all about helping sellers and buyer solve a challenge or accomplish a goal they’re otherwise not able to.

 When our Associate was reaching out to expired listings in his area, he got a call back from a seller whose home had recently expired after being on the market for six months.
 He wanted to move to Florida, but he needed to sell his house before he could make the move.
-He was desperate to get the property out of his hands, and he explained that he was actually in arrears with respect to his mortgage payments.
+He was desperate to get the property out of his hands, and the seller explained that he was actually in arrears with respect to his mortgage payments.

 Our Associate talked some numbers with the seller and explained that he could provide a solution for both of his problems.
 Not only would he be able to take over the property and sell it on terms—so the seller could move to Florida—but he could also easily work the missed payments into the deal.